adityapgupta/Sports-Analysis/tracking/README.md

 The code for this has been taken from https://github.com/roboflow/sports

 The projections are calculated using a homography matrix.
 The code for this has been taken from https://github.com/mguti97/No-Bells-Just-Whistles.
-The relevant files are placed in the `utils` folder.

 ## Interpolate
 `interpolate.py` contains functions to smooth out the detections since they contain a lot of jitter.
 This has been done to get smoother outputs for further analytics.